qsymmachus/dnd/2022-01 Cloud Road/2022-01 Cloud Road.md

 The players can land and search the wreck.
 There are no bodies, and the hull is partly buried in the sand; it must have crashed some time ago.
 The cargo has since been looted.

-You do however find a crossbow, but instead of loaded with bolts, it is loaded with a grappling hook and a rope.
+You do however find a __crossbow__, but instead of loaded with bolts, it is loaded with a grappling hook and a rope.
 It looks like it could be used to shoot the grappling hook some distance.

 ### Grappling Hook Crossbow
 * Fired by performing a ranged attack against a target.